phamleyennhi/Health-Data-Visualization/README.md

 I also created a line chart to represent the life expectancy of male and a scatterplot to represent the life expectancy in general in the US during the period 1955-2017.
 The json data file data2.json source is from "https://data.cdc.gov/api/views/w9j2-ggv5/rows.json?accessType=DOWNLOAD"

+Last but not least, inspired by the famous interactive chart by Hans Rosling in a TED talk I watched a long time ago, I created the bubble chart in D3.jsshowing the wealth and the health of nations around the world.
+Data is stored in data3.json.